martinfahlander/dark-mode-for-wikipedia/README.md

-# Dark userscripts
+# Dark Mode for Wikipedia
-Dark userscripts for the modern web
+A dark userscript for Wikipedia